danielealbano/homebrew-mcp-tools/README.md

 Issues and pull requests are welcome in this repository for:

 * Bug fixes or improvements to existing formulas
-* New MCP–related tools that should be added to the tap
+* New MCP-related tools that should be added to the tap

-For changes to the tools themselves (for example new features in `azure-devops-boards-mcp-rust`), please open issues or pull requests in the respective project repositories.
+For changes to the tools themselves (for example new features in `mcp-for-azure-devops-boards`), please open issues or pull requests in the respective project repositories.

 ---